 Cycles 4D uses a node-based material system.
 This is very powerful and flexible - far more so than the material system in Cinema 4D itself.

 You should note that in a Cycles 4D scene you cannot use Cinema 4D materials.
 They must all be Cycles 4D materials.
 But in one or two places you can use some of the Cinema 4D shaders, such as Brick, Checkerboard, etc. Most or all of the surface shaders will work but as you might expect, those which generate effects which use Cinema's inbuilt renderer will not.

-Cycles 4D materials are created in the Cinema 4D material manager 'Create' menu in the usual way:
+Cycles 4D materials are created in the Cinema 4D material manager and have their own menu entry:

 From here, you can create the three basic types of Cycles 4D material - Background, Light, and Object.
 Selecting one of these will give you a basic node tree for that type of material.

 However, there are a large number of preset materials in three sub-menus.
 These are;

 - Surface (for materials to be applied to an object)